MicrosoftDocs/power-automate-docs/articles/sap-integration/set-up-prepare.md

   - Ensure it meets the [recommended requirements](/data-integration/gateway/service-gateway-install#recommended) for gateway installation and management.
   - Review other [related considerations](/data-integration/gateway/service-gateway-install#related-considerations).
   For instance, if you're planning to use Windows authentication, ensure you install the gateway on a computer that's a member of the same Active Directory environment as the data sources.
 - [On-premises data gateway](/data-integration/gateway/).
-The gateway is to be installed on the newly created Windows VM or provisioned server by an Azure AD Global or Gateway (default user permission for anyone performing the install) administrator working with an SAP Super administrator (S-User).
+The gateway is to be installed on the newly created Windows VM or provisioned server by an Azure Active Directory (Azure AD) Global or Gateway (default user permission for anyone performing the install) administrator working with an SAP Super administrator (S-User).
   - Review [on-premises data gateway management](/power-platform/admin/onpremises-data-gateway-management) for Power Platform to learn more.
   - Go to the [Microsoft Download Center's on-premises data gateway page](https://www.microsoft.com/download/details.aspx?id=53127) and download the most recent version (December 16, 2022, or later) of the gateway to connect to [Azure Logic Apps](/azure/logic-apps/logic-apps-gateway-install), [Power Apps](/power-apps/maker/canvas-apps/gateway-reference), and [Power Automate](/power-automate/gateway-reference).
     - In the _System Requirements_ section on the gateway download page, identify the operating systems and .NET Frameworks required to support the most recent version of the gateway.